 We lease office facilities in New York City under operating lease agreements that expire on various dates between 2013 and 2015.
 Certain lease agreements provide for rental payments that increase on a graduated basis while other lease agreements provide for fixed rental payments over the lease terms.
 We recognize rent expense on a straight-line basis over the lease periods.
-We also have various co-location agreements with third-party hosting facilities that expire on various dates between 2013 and 2014.
+We also have various co-location agreements with third-party hosting facilities that expire on various dates between 2013 and 2015.
 We anticipate expanding our co-location facilities as our revenue and customer base grow.

 On March 21, 2013, we entered into an operating lease agreement to lease new office facilities in New York City.
+The Company recorded an expense related to the new office facilities which is included in the rental expenses for the three and nine months ended September 30, 2013.
 The lease term is eleven years from the commencement date and aggregate future minimum lease payments are approximately \$42.2 million.
 The Company also entered into a letter of credit in the amount of \$1.8 million as a security deposit for the leased facilities.
-The letter of credit was collateralized by \$1.8 million of cash as of June 30, 2013, and as such, is reported as restricted cash on the consolidated balance sheet.
+The letter of credit was collateralized by \$1.8 million of cash as of September 30, 2013, and as such, is reported as restricted cash on the consolidated balance sheet as of September 30, 2013.